-Political Party Unit Handbook Last Revised 12/19/2013
+Political Party Unit Handbook Last Revised 2/19/2015

-Welcome 3
+Welcome 4

-Starting a political party unit 4
+Starting a political party unit 5

 What is a political party unit?
-4
+5

 Do I need to register a party unit with the Board?
-4
+5

 Who should be the party unit chair and treasurer?
-5
+6

 Does the party unit need a bank account?
-7
+8

 How often do you need to deposit contributions?
-7
+8

 How do you register with the Board?
-8
+9

 What is the time limit for registering?
-8
+9

 What penalties apply if you don't follow the laws for starting a party unit?
-8
+9

-Receiving contributions 9
+Receiving contributions 10

 What is a contribution?
-9
+10

-What is the Political Contribution Refund Program?1 0
+What is the Political Contribution Refund Program?
+11

-How should you handle loans?1 1
+How should you handle loans?
+12

-Who can give you contributions?1 1
+Who can give you contributions?
+12

 Who can't give you contributions?
-2
+13

 What do you do if you accept a contribution from a prohibited source?
-2
+14

 What rules apply when the legislature is in session?
-3
+14

-How should you handle joint contributions?1 3
+How should you handle joint contributions?
+15

-What records do you have to keep?1 4
+What records do you have to keep?
+15

 What penalties apply to contributions that don't follow the rules?
-5
+17

-Spending money
+Spending money 18

-What can a party unit do with its money?1 6
+What can a party unit do with its money?
+18

+What are the disclaimer requirements?
+18

-What are in-kind expenditures?1 6
+What are in-kind expenditures?
+19

-What are in-kind contributions?
-6
+What are in-kind contributions to candidates, political committees or funds, or other units?

-What are approved expenditures?1 7
+What are approved expenditures?

-What are multi-candidate expenditures?1 7
+What are multi-candidate expenditures?

-A note about making loans to others1 8

-A note about independent expenditures1 8

-A note about ballot question expenditures1 9

-What are the disclaimer requirements?1 9

-What rules apply when the legislature is in session?1 9

-What is the aggregate limit on contributions from party units?2 0

-What spending records must be kept?2 0

-What penalties apply to improper spending?2 2

-Public Subsidy Program for State Party Committees 23

-Which party units are eligible for the Public Subsidy Program?2

-How do you receive the public subsidy funds?
-3
+·